-Applications for the Paramedic program may be requested from the Health and Public Services Division office (room DAHL-190, telephone 527-7660) or directly from the EMS office (room DAMA-72, telephone 527-7645).
+Applications for the Paramedic program may be requested from the Health and Public Services Division office (room DAHL 190, tel.
+575-527-7660) or directly from the EMS office (room DASR 220N, tel.
+575-527-7645).

 To graduate with a certificate or an associate degree, students must earn a C or better in all required departmental and nondepartmental courses.